elsame/elsame.github.io/_posts/2018-05-30-how-to-create-simple-rest-service.md

 ![My helpful screenshot]({{ "/assets/article1_pic8.jpg" | absolute_url }})

-So next we need to test this Rest Service and I will do that in my nest article.
-This is my first blog so I´m still learning how to do this.
-Here´s a link to this project on my Git account <http://elsame.github>
+So next we need to test this Rest Service, host it and add front end to it.
+I will do that in my next upcoming blogs.
+Here´s a link to this project on my Git account <http://elsame.github.io>